damar-wicaksono/uqtestfuns/docs/test-functions/otl-circuit.md

 ## Description

-The OTL circuit function computes the mid-point voltage of an OTL push-pull circuit using the following analytical formula:
+The OTL circuit function computes the mid-point voltage of an output transformerless (OTL) push-pull circuit using the following analytical formula:

 $$
 \begin{align}